-Hanley Economic Building Society Conveyancing Panel : Questions and Answers
+Frequently asked questions relating to the Hanley Economic Building Society Conveyancing Panel

 from members of the public

-Hi, thinking about buying a house off my mate.
+I was thinking of purchasing my friend’s property.
 Assuming we can agree a figure, what’s the best way to move forward?
-I hope to get a mortgage with Hanley Economic Building Society.
-Is it possible to avoid using solicitors to save us both money?
+I plan to obtain a mortgage with Hanley Economic Building Society.
+Is it possible to avoid using solicitors to save on the costs?
 My dad reckons back in the day he did a lot of it himself, just went into the land registry office and providing them with the info they needed himself

 If you are getting a mortgage with Hanley Economic Building Society involved you will need to appoint a solicitor on the Hanley Economic Building Society conveyancing panel.
 We would not encourage you to both use the same solicitors' firm.
 There are clear conflict of interest issues and it's not going to make a huge difference to the speed of the overall process.
 So as not to hold things us you should pass on your solicitors details to Hanley Economic Building Society.
 Feel free to use our search tool to look for a licensed conveyancer or solicitor on the Hanley Economic Building Society conveyancing panel.